Talk to sales Contact Login English

 • Will you run social media?

-• Will you be implementing restaurant SEO (Search Engine Optimization)?
+• Will you implement restaurant SEO (Search Engine Optimization)?

 • Will you add a business listing on Google Maps?

-• Will you run email and SMS campaigns, and if so, how often?
+• Will you run email and SMS campaigns?
+If so, how often?
 How will you build your subscriber base?

-• Will you be doing paid Google Ads and Facebook Ads?
+• Will you do paid Google Ads and Facebook Ads for restaurants?

-9. Will you be offering promotions?
-If so, what types?
+• Will you be offering promotions?
+If so, what types of restaurant promotions will you use?

 8. Description of the vision for further development of the restaurant